ha1ix/wiki.sove.re/home.md

     - Philosophy > Defensive Accelerationism

-# Contribute
+# Please Contribute
 This wiki is [fully open source](https://github.com/ha1ix/wiki.sove.re/).
 Every part can be edited by clicking the **Edit on Github** button found on every page.
-Discussion about the wiki can be found on the [forum](https://forum.sove.re/category/13/wiki) which has open sign-ups.
+Discussion about the wiki can be found on the [forum](https://forum.sove.re/category/13/wiki) which has open sign-ups. **We need you**; this ecosystem is changing too quickly for any single person to track it.

-## We Need You
-This ecosystem is changing too quickly for any single person to track it.
 Please contribute your expertise, your naive enthusiasm, or just your spell checking skills.
 An easy place to start is by contributing to the [Glossary](/Glossary)!

 ## Funding
 The Soverents Community Commons is currently being considered for funding by the Pop Up Commons DAO on [gardens.fund](https://app.gardens.fund/gardens/42161/0x912ce59144191c1204e64559fe8253a0e49e6548/0x0f143af46eef341b3f0dbf98c3ecb47f57067fef/759)